 Our ADF Diversifying Boards event takes place across the country to address the lack of cultural diversity at board level.

 We, at Artistic Directors of the Future, recognise that Trustees have the ultimate responsibility to recruit and appoint the artistic directors and leaders of their organisations.
-Therefore, following the successful launch of ADF’s ‘Diversifying Boards’ event at the National Theatre in 2016 we are delighted to make this unique opportunity available to arts organisations across the UK and internationally, in response to the low levels of culturally diverse Chairs and Trustees.
+Following the successful launch of ADF’s ‘Diversifying Boards’ event at the National Theatre in 2016, we were delighted to make this unique opportunity available to arts organisations across the UK and internationally, in response to the low levels of culturally diverse Chairs and Trustees.

-This one-day event invites executive leaders, boards and ADF members to explore the barriers that prevent the diversification of arts boards to develop possible strategies for the short, medium and long-term goals.
+Previously the conference has been held over one day from 2022 the conference will expand over 5 days online making it more accessible.
+The event invites executive leaders, boards and ADF members who are currently trustees and the Board Shadowing Programme alumni to explore the barriers that prevent the diversification of arts boards to develop possible strategies for the short, medium and long-term goals.

 This event aims to demystify how boards of theatres work and to take action to diversify their membership and network.
 All of our events include provocations and examples of good practice from leaders in the arts and cultural, and corporate sectors.
 The day concludes with speed networking and a practical ideas session to produce action plans.